P-A-D/RL_Assignment_1/README.md

 Student ids:   202383919           - 202291677

-In order to replicate the results, you can clone this repository and use the templates given in the files Runs1.ipynb, Runs2.ipynb, and Runs2_cross_model_eval.ipynb.
+In order to replicate the results you need to have numpy, pandas, and matplotlib python libraries installed.
+Then, you can clone this repository and use the templates given in the files Runs1.ipynb, Runs2.ipynb, and Runs2_cross_model_eval.ipynb.

 These three notebooks call the two Part1.py and Part2.py scripts that train and evaluate agents.